SiteLetter vs UptimeRobot

 Agencies monitoring client sites

 Your monthly client deliverable is more than "the homepage was up."
 When a deploy shifts the contact form behind a hero image, a product photo starts 404ing, or the pricing page's Lighthouse drops from 88 to 41, you want to know before the client does.
-SiteLetter monitors that across every page on every site, settled in a single billing line that does not violate anyone's terms.
+SiteLetter monitors that across every page on every site, settled in a single billing line.

 $$5/site covers every monitored page across every service, plus a branded weekly or monthly client email - the report the recipient opens without logging into anything.